kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 - Real-time monitoring
 - Fault tolerance
 - Cross-platform compatibility
-- Event Driven Patterns

 To help you navigate through this, we'll be exploring a selection of tools in the field.
 From legacy platforms to next-gen solutions like **[Kestra](https://github.com/kestra-io/kestra)**.

 ## Dollar Universe Workload Automation

-[Dollar Universe Workload Automation](https://www.broadcom.com/products/software/automation/dollar-universe), a product of Broadcom, is an enterprise-scale automation and scheduling platform designed to manage complex workflows and optimize business processes.
-The tool provides robust solutions to ensure automation across different platforms, including Unix, Windows, and iSeries.
+[Dollar Universe Workload Automation](https://www.broadcom.com/products/software/automation/dollar-universe), a product of Broadcom, is an enterprise-scale scheduling platform designed to manage complex workflows and optimize business processes.
+The tool provides robust solutions to ensure scheduling across different platforms, including Unix, Windows, and iSeries.

-### The API Ecosystem: How It Works
+### The API Ecosystem

 The tool comes with a set of APIs that are designed to facilitate integrations across a variety of enterprise-level applications.
 These APIs are developed to function in tandem with both SOAP and RESTful web services.
-The APIs provide the hooks necessary for linking tasks across multiple platforms and business applications, enabling the development of end-to-end automated workflows.
+The APIs provide the hooks necessary for linking tasks across multiple platforms and business applications.

-### Automation Inside the Tool
+**How it Works**
 It employs a pretty neat resource allocation and job sequencing to ensure optimal utilization of resources.
-The event-driven automation allows the scheduler to respond to external events such as file changes, database updates, and system failures.
+It allows the scheduler to respond to external events such as file changes, database updates, and system failures.

 ### Limitations: Areas for Improvement

-there are areas where it shows its age, particularly when compared to more modern scheduling and automation platforms:
+there are areas where it shows its age, particularly when compared to more modern scheduling platforms:

-**Legacy Systems Focus:** The tool is proficient at managing automation in traditional monolithic environments.
+**Legacy Systems Focus:** The tool is proficient at managing schedules in traditional monolithic environments.
 However, when it comes to cloud-native or microservices architectures, it falls short.
 This could be a potential bottleneck for organizations looking to migrate to more modern stacks.

 **Inflexibility in Dynamic Scaling**: Although Dollar Universe offers a range of scalability features, they are optimized for more static, pre-defined enterprise environments.
 In contrast, the modern expectation is for platforms that can adapt to dynamic, cloud-based infrastructures, dynamically allocating or deallocating resources as required.